River Rocks come in a variety of shapes, colors, and sizes.

 Advantages

-When used correctly River Rocks have a number of benefits that can aid in plant growth as well as nourish the environment.
+When used correctly River Rocks have several benefits that can aid in plant growth as well as nourish the environment.

 These stones will naturally weather over time as water continues to erode the rock.